delanyodevio/griotdigest/posts/2020-06-12-when-jealousy-is-transformed-into-racism.md

 caption: A picture of a group of black ladies
 publishAt: 2020-06-12T23:15:10.171Z
 keywords: Africa, jealous, slaves, build
+---

-summary: Africa is one beautiful place that contains all that the world is looking for.
+Africa is one beautiful place that contains all that the world is looking for.
 And it's not surprising that we have other races that are jealous of us.
 And this jealousy has been transformed into racism centuries ago.
 But it is now time for the blacks all over to unite with their home and build a resilient continent.
 It is time we leave behind the bossiness and individualism.
 It is time not to feel inferior.
 It is time to rise and defend the black race.
----

 When someone is jealous of you, there's a 100% chance that you're doing better than them or you have something precious that they don't have.
 And that's a good reason why they may be jealous of you.
 Jealousy is very infectious and it's rate of transmission is high and fast.
 If i am jealous of you, there is a way that i can transmit it to those around me so they will also dislike you.
 I can easily transmit it to my children, which they will also transmit to their children, and the chain goes on.